Foot binding: Decline

-Opposition to footbinding had been raised by some Chinese writers in the 18th century.
-In the mid-19th century, many of the leaders of the Taiping Rebellion were men of Hakka background whose women did not bind their feet, and they outlawed footbinding in areas under their control.
-However, the rebellion failed, and Christian missionaries, who had provided education for girls and actively discouraged what they considered a barbaric practice that had deleterious social effect on women, then played a part in changing elite opinion on footbinding through education, pamphleteering, and lobbying of the Qing court, placing emphasis on the fact that no other culture in the world practiced the custom of footbinding.
+Opposition to foot binding had been raised by some Chinese writers in the 18th century.
+In the mid-19th century, many of the leaders of the Taiping Rebellion were men of Hakka background whose women did not bind their feet, and they outlawed foot binding in areas under their control.
+However the rebellion failed and Christian missionaries, who had provided education for girls and actively discouraged what they considered a barbaric practice that had deleterious social effect on women, then played a part in changing elite opinion on foot binding through education, pamphleteering and lobbying of the Qing court, as no other culture in the world practised the custom of foot binding.

-The earliest-known Western anti-footbinding society was formed in Amoy (Xiamen) in 1874.
-Around 60–70 Christian women in Xiamen attended a meeting presided over by a missionary John MacGowan formed the Natural Foot Society (Tianzu Hui (天足会), literally Heavenly Foot Society).
-MacGowan held the view that footbinding was a serious problem that called into doubt the whole of Chinese civilization; he felt that "the nefarious civilization interferes with Divine Nature."
+The earliest-known Western anti-foot binding society was formed in Amoy (Xiamen) in 1874.
+60–70 Christian women in Xiamen attended a meeting presided over by a missionary, John MacGowan, and formed the Natural Foot Society (Tianzu Hui (天足会), literally Heavenly Foot Society).
+MacGowan held the view that foot binding was a serious problem that called into doubt the whole of Chinese civilization; he felt that "the nefarious civilization interferes with Divine Nature."
 Members of the Heavenly Foot Society vowed not to bind their daughters' feet.
 In 1895, Christian women in Shanghai led by Alicia Little, also formed a Natural Foot Society.
 It was also championed by the Woman's Christian Temperance Movement founded in 1883 and advocated by missionaries including Timothy Richard, who thought that Christianity could promote equality between the sexes.
 This missionary-led opposition had stronger impacts than earlier Han or Manchu opposition.
-Western missionaries established the first schools for girls, and encouraged women to end the perpetuation of the practice of footbinding.
-Christian missionaries also did not conceal their shock and disgust when explaining the process of footbinding to Western peers, and their descriptions shocked their audience back home.
+Western missionaries established the first schools for girls, and encouraged women to end the practice of foot binding.
+Christian missionaries did not conceal their shock and disgust either when explaining the process of foot binding to Western peers and their descriptions shocked their audience back home.

-Reform-minded Chinese intellectuals began to consider footbinding to be an aspect of their culture that needed to be eliminated.
-In 1883, Kang Youwei founded the Anti-Footbinding Society near Canton to combat the practice, and anti-footbinding societies sprang up across the country, with membership for the movement claimed to reach 300,000.
-The anti-footbinding movement, however, stressed pragmatic and patriotic reasons rather than feminist ones, arguing that abolition of footbinding would lead to better health and more efficient labor.
+Reform-minded Chinese intellectuals began to consider foot binding to be an aspect of their culture that needed to be eliminated.
+In 1883, Kang Youwei founded the Anti-footbinding Society near Canton to combat the practice, and anti-foot binding societies appeared across the country, with membership for the movement claimed to reach 300,000.
+The anti-foot binding movement stressed pragmatic and patriotic reasons rather than feminist ones, arguing that abolition of foot binding would lead to better health and more efficient labour.
 Kang Youwei submitted a petition to the throne commenting on the fact that China had become a joke to foreigners and that "footbinding was the primary object of such ridicule."